oit-ipbl/final_competition/README.md

 ## Submissions

-You should submit the following materials until 9/3 12:00 (Thai), 14:00 (Jp).
+Each team should submit the following materials until 9/3 12:00 (Thai), 14:00 (Jp).
 The submission form will be annouced at SLACK.

 1. Slide for presentation of your mini-games.
    1. Make 7 minitues presentation slide, like as [Exercise1 (team development)](https://github.com/oit-ipbl/Integration/blob/main/team_exercise/team_exercise.md#exercise1-team-development).
    2. File format and edit tools are not limited.
-2. Play video of the games.
+2. Play video of the mini-games.
-   1. Muximum time of the video is 10 minitues, and should include all of your mini-games' demo play.
+   1. Muximum time of the video is 10 minitues, and should include all of mini-games' demo play.
    2. The video will be uploaded with `unlisted` style, and all iPBL participants will see it for evaluation of your final-competition work.
    3. File format is popular video format, such as `mp4`, `wmv` and so on.
 3. ROS packages' source code, that is directories under `~/catkin_ws/src`.